ghiscoding/aurelia-slickgrid/ISSUE_TEMPLATE.md

 The HTML comments below are for your reference, and are not displayed when your issue is submitted, feel free to leave them.

-Choose one of the two headings, delete the other.
+CHOOSE the relevant headings, DELETE the other(s).
 -->
 **I'm submitting a bug report**
 **I'm submitting a feature request**

 * **Framework Version:**
-major.minor.patch-pre
+major.minor.patch

 **Please tell us about your environment:**
 * **Operating System:**
 OSX 10.x|Linux (distro)|Windows [7|8|8.1|10]

 * **Node Version:**
-6.2.0
+8.x.x
 <!--
 Minimum supported Node version is latest Node 4.x LTS run `node -v`